alamedyang/natlang-parser/docs-sources/top.md

 ```

 - The `if` **condition** is wrapped with parentheses, and the `if` **body** is wrapped with curly braces.
-- The `if` body can contain script actions or additional zigzags.
+- The `if` body may contain additional zigzags.
 - Normal actions can occur before and after the `if`.
 - Actions that occur after the zigzag will happen regardless of whether the `if` condition is met.